Title: Administration of Medications for Sedation/Analgesia

 - competent and safe administration of the medication by the specified route;

-- ability to anticipate and recognize potential complication of the medications being administrated; and
+- ability to anticipate, recognize and facilitate corrective action for potential complications of the medications being administrated (e.g., but not limited to, hypoventilation, hypoxia, hypotension); and

 - ability to recognize and appropriately react to emergency situations.

-- listing the specific medications to be used for sedation/analgesia including the purpose, goals, techniques, desired outcomes of administration, and the recommended dose per kilogram of body weight that may be safely administered by a RN, taking into account the patient’s age and co-morbidities;
+- listing specific medications to be used for sedation/analgesia, their purpose, goals, techniques, desired outcomes, and the recommended dose per kilogram of body weight that may be safely administered by a RN, taking into account the patient’s age and co-morbidities;

 - nursing care responsibilities, including, but not limited to patient assessment, monitoring, medication administration, potential complications, and documentation criteria;